 - Expert Participation, invited to the Consultative Meeting on Cyber Crime Law in Qatar (Doha Centre for Media Freedom, Doha, Feb 2015).
 I offered legal advice on the drafting of the cybercrime law and the data protection law in Qatar.

 - Expert Participation, invited by the Qatar Ministry of Information and Telecommunication Technology, ‘Cyber Security in the Middle East’ (Doha, Nov 2014).
 I offered legal and policy advice on the formulation and implementation of a cybersecurity strategy in Qatar.

 MEDIA ENGAGEMENT · PUBLIC TALKS · OUTREACH

-Justice & Peace, Shelter City – Groningen, Human Rights Education & Outreach (December 2018).
+Justice & Peace, Shelter City – Groningen, Human Rights Education & Outreach (Dec 2018).
 I collaborated with a guest human rights defender, who advocates against domestic violence in Nigeria, on “translating” the Nigerian domestic violence legislation into lay language for non-legal audiences.
-The outcome will be used for advocacy in Nigeria.
+The outcome is used for advocacy in Nigeria.

 Selected Invited Public Talks

 - ‘Journalists and Human Rights Defenders: Freedom of expression and Civic Space at Gunpoint’, Amnesty International, Groningen (Dec 2018)

 - ‘Women’s Rights in the Middle East’, Amnesty International, Groningen (Mar 2017)